 STEP 1: DETERMINE FEASIBILITY OF AN ALTERNATIVES ASSESSMENT

-To determine the need for and potential benefits of an alternatives assessment, DfE considers whether alternatives: are commercially available and cost effective; have the potential for an improved health and environmental profile; and are likely to result in lasting change.
+To determine the need for and potential benefits of an alternatives assessment, DfE considers whether alternatives: are commercially available; have the potential for an improved health and environmental profile; and are likely to result in lasting change.
 Stakeholder interest is also a key consideration.

 STEP 2: COLLECT INFORMATION ON CHEMICAL ALTERNATIVES

 To develop a better understanding of the potentially problematic chemical and potential alternatives, DfE considers how well-characterized the possible alternatives are; the chemical manufacturing process; the range of functional uses that the chemical serves; and the feedstock or contaminants and residuals from the production process.
 DfE also considers the work of other organizations in exploring alternatives for the potentially problematic chemical, similar chemicals and functional uses.
 Based on analysis of this information and preliminary stakeholder consultation, DfE develops a proposed project scope and an approach for developing the alternatives assessment.